Planning with carried interest

 How is carried interest typically structured?

-A manager of an investment fund often has an economic interest in the fund known as a “carried interest.”
+A manager of an investment fund often has an economic interest in the fund known as a carried interest.
 This carried interest is commonly a 20% allocation of the fund’s profits or gains.
-Frequently, this is in addition to the 2% asset management fee earned by the fund’s management company (together with the carried interest, this creates the fee structure commonly referred to as “two and twenty” arrangement).
-Funds are typically organized as limited partnerships, with the carried interest allocated to the general partner (GP) entity.1 It is the manager’s ownership of a portion of the GP that entitles the manager to a share of the carried interest.
+Frequently, this is in addition to the 2% asset management fee earned by the fund’s management company (together with the carried interest, this creates the fee structure commonly referred to as the 2 and 20 arrangement).
+Funds are typically organized as limited partnerships, with the carried interest allocated to the general partner (GP) entity.
+It is the manager’s ownership of a portion of the GP that entitles the manager to a share of the carried interest.

 Please note: The complete publication, including important information and disclosures, can be downloaded via the link below.